Small group blamed for Sri Lanka attack went 'from zero to 60'

 Health Minister Rajitha Senaratne previously said all of the bombers were Sri Lankans, but authorities said they strongly suspected foreign links.

-Defense Minister Ruwan Wijewardene told parliament on Tuesday he believed the attack was in retaliation to the shooting attacks on two mosques in New Zealand last month, without providing evidence or explaining where the information came from.
+Defense Minister Ruwan Wijewardene told Parliament on Tuesday he believed the bombings were in retaliation to the shooting attacks on two mosques in New Zealand last month, without providing evidence or explaining where the information came from.
 The office of New Zealand's prime minister responded by saying it hasn't "seen any intelligence upon which such an assessment might be based."

 The defense minister added that the NTJ had support from another local group, Jammiyathul Millathu Ibrahim.

-Champa Patel, the head of the Asia-Pacific program at London's Chatham House think tank, questioned whether the Sri Lankan groups could have acted alone.
+Champa Patel, the head of the Asia-Pacific program at Chatham House, a London think tank, questioned whether the Sri Lankan groups could have acted alone.

 "It’s hard to believe that any of these small groups would have been able to put an attack of such complexity that would require careful logistical planning, months of preparation, without support from foreign interests," Patel said.

-Note: CORRECTION (April 23, 2019, 9:55 a.m.
-ET): An earlier version of this article misstated the first name of the director of the Chicago Project on Security and Threats.
-He is Robert Pape, not Richard Pape.